For many skiers, the cuisine and dining experience can be as important as the skiing itself; here is our list of the best ski resorts for foodies.

 For fine dining delicacies like escargot in a butternut and chestnut velouté and foie gras with caramel, head to the creative Azimut, helmed by chef François Moureaux.
 Alternatively, reserve a table at the two Michelin-starred Le Chabichou for an unrivalled gastronomic experience.
 La Cabane des Bûcherons offers up an immersive experience where you can enjoy a superb Savoyard themed dinner in a cosy refuge setting before returning to the resort by tobogganing down the tree-lined slopes.

-Moving away from European resorts, Whistler is a prime example of a North American resort that has a great variety of cuisine.
+Moving away from European resorts, Whistler is a prime example of a North American resort that has a great variety of cuisine and is one of Canada’s best ski resorts for foodies.
 This makes for a refreshing change from some other ski resorts where you find yourself overwhelmed by the amount of traditional Alpine dishes on the menu.
 Here, you can find a perfect balance of restaurants from all over the world.

 For fine diners, try the Red Door Bistro.
 This Canadian restaurant’s style of cuisine is influenced by its French roots with brilliantly elegant dishes to satisfy those looking for the best cooking in town.
-Another fine dining gem is The Grill Room; don’t expect to find a better steakhouse anywhere else in the resort.
-For a unique breakfast experience, try Fresh Tracks Breakfast where you will enjoy a hearty breakfast up the mountain at the break of day and then be the first skiers down the slopes.
+Another fine-dining gem is The Grill Room; don’t expect to find a better steakhouse anywhere else in the resort.

 Nestled in the magnificent Dolomiti ski area and surrounded by the majestic Dolomite mountains, San Cassiano delivers on fantastic skiing, beautiful scenery and cuisine with a real focus on great traditional Italian food.
 The area also has plenty of other restaurants that have Austrian and German influences in the dishes they serve.

 For the perfect Italian experience, try the Hotel Ciasa Salares; here the dining experience starts from the word go at breakfast.
-There are five brilliant restaurants to choose from, including one Michelin-starred restaurant, as well as a Chocolate room and a Cheese room.
-Our wonderful Ski Safari will take you on a gastronomic journey where you will ski between 12 different areas, dining on gourmet fayre in Michelin-starred restaurants and local rifugios.
+There are five brilliant restaurants to choose from, including a Chocolate room and a Cheese room.

 Zermatt is another Alpine cuisine mecca with well over 100 restaurants in the resort serving gastronomic delights from all over the world.
 Zermatt offers plenty of variety in choice; the hardest part of dining in this resort is simply picking where to go from Zermatt’s wealth of brilliant eateries.